 - What sort of work environment and office culture brings out the best in you?

-With so much competition for accounting professionals, companies that don’t offer attractive salaries will miss out on top-tier candidates.
-The 2020 Robert Half Salary Guide for Accounting and Finance Professionals pegs the midpoint starting salary for a credit manager at $73,250, with the most accomplished and experienced professionals earning compensation in the $116,500 range.
-These are national figures, and actual salaries vary by location.
-You can use resources like our Salary Calculator for your city and state.
+The 2020 Robert Half Salary Guide for Accounting and Finance Professionals, for example, lists the midpoint starting salary for a credit and collections manager at $73,250.
+The guide provides national figures; actual salaries vary by location.
+You can use resources like our Salary Calculator to determine what level of compensation credit managers in your city or state might expect to earn.